top of page

 The introduction of the Starlink network, a branch of the aerospace company SpaceX, led my Elon Musk, has made satellite internet available to almost everyone.
 Starlink provides high-speed internet access using a constellation of satellites in low Earth orbit, a ground station network, and user terminals.

 It offers ubiquitous coverage, allows for the transfer of large amounts of data at an affordable cost and the low orbit means that it can provide internet access to remote locations that were previously unreachable.
 Starlink has been available and operational in the UK since 2021.
-According to the Starlink internet coverage map of the UK available on its website, as of early 2023, the entire country is now covered.
-Visit www.starlink.com to see if your location is within the coverage area and speak to us at RuralTech if you'd like to know more!
+According to the Starlink internet coverage map of the UK available on its website, the entire country is now covered.
+Visit www.starlink.com or speak to us at RuralTech if you'd like to know more!

 3. Microwave broadband

-Microwave broadband is a high-speed internet connection that transmits data wirelessly using microwave radio signals, offering a viable alternative to fiber optic and cable internet, especially in areas where physical infrastructure is challenging.
-Unlike satellite Internet, fixed wireless connections do not suffer from latency and are not limited in speeds they can deliver.
-And, due to the lack of dependence on third party infrastructure, fixed wireless has the added advantage of quick installation times and low install costs.
+Microwave broadband is a high-speed, fixed-wireless internet connection that transmits data via microwave radio signals between a dedicated mast and an antenna on your property.
+It bypasses physical phone lines or fiber optic cables and is an excellent solution for properties struggling with poor internet speeds or rural isolation.
+Due to the lack of dependence on third party infrastructure, fixed wireless has the added advantage of quick installation times and low install costs.
 There is no need to dig up any roads to lay cables.

 For many people, going without the internet even for a few hours is unthinkable.
 Here are some options if you are considering a 'back up' solution for your internet: